pradovera/greedy-loewner/README.md

 This repository contains minimal code for running the numerical examples in the paper:

-D. Pradovera, _Towards a certified greedy Loewner framework with minimal sampling_ (2023)
+D. Pradovera, _Toward a certified greedy Loewner framework with minimal sampling_ (2023)

 Preprint publicly available [here](https://arxiv.org/abs/2303.01015)!